Your blurry vision, eye twitching, headaches and watery or dry eyes may be caused by stress.

 The “conversion” is the repression of emotions (such as fear and/or anger) that are converted to a significant reduction in vision.
 These patients complain of significant blur in the absence of refractive error (need for glasses) or pathology (disease).

-These patients have no issues with ocular motility (movement and alignment of the eyes) but do struggle with significant reduction in visual acuity.
+These patients typically have no issues with ocular motility (movement and alignment of the eyes) but do struggle with significant reduction in visual acuity.
 Their visual field is affected and appears to be “tubular.”

 Resolution often occurs with awareness of the condition, low plus lenses and/or the consideration of counseling to assist the patient.